Skip to content

 Choose GQL When

-• You prefer declarative pattern matching
+• Declarative pattern matching is preferred

-• You're familiar with SQL-like syntax
+• The team is familiar with SQL-like syntax

-• You want ISO-standard compatibility
+• ISO-standard compatibility is desired

 • Complex pattern matching is a priority

-• You need clear, readable queries
+• Clear, readable queries are needed

 Feature Comparison